Step 01

 Step 02

-Cohort maps each student across 15 working-style roles — not personality types or skill labels, but patterns in how they tend to contribute, communicate, and coordinate.
+Cohort maps each student’s working style — not personality types or skill labels, but patterns in how they tend to contribute, communicate, and coordinate.

 Step 03